MD-Arin/UserApiJSON/README.md

 ## Introduction

 A quick laravel API that implements CRUD on a Users database.
-However API authentication is not implemented but is added.
+However OAuth authorization is not implemented but the functionality is added.

 ## Installation
   - Clone or download the repository and navigate to the project folder
-  - Make sure you have composer installed
+  - As this is a Laravel project, Make sure you have composer installed
   - Open a terminal or command line in the folder directory
   - Run the following commands
     ```